LyricFinancial/integration-guides/examples/client/angular/lyric-vendor-demo/README.md

 ## /demo-server (Recommended)

 This route mimics a vendor site.
 It displays basic information for a client and shows the "Get Advance" button.
-The serverUrl that it calls defaults to the [Lyric Demo Integration Server](https://github.com/LyricFinancial/lyric-snippet) but can be changed to the vendor's server url (or another deployment of the Demo Integration Server).
-It expects a jsonObject as the response that includes accessToken.
+The serverUrl that it calls defaults to the [Lyric Demo Integration Server](https://github.com/LyricFinancial/demo-integration-server) but can be changed to the vendor's server url (or another deployment of the Demo Integration Server).
+It expects the accessToken to be returned as a header.
 This token then needs to be passed back to the Lyric Snippet in the advanceRequestComplete() function.

+	This demo calls the **/clients/:id/advance_server** endpoint.

 ### Content Type